zernjs/kernel/docs/04-kernel-layer.md

 Now that you understand the Kernel Layer, proceed to:

 **[Extension System →](./05-extension-system.md)**
-Learn how to extend plugin APIs and wrap methods for advanced functionality.
+Learn how to extend plugin APIs for advanced functionality.

 ---